giovanni-br/giovanni-br/README.md

   ## About me
   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="350" height="252" />

-- 🔭 I’m currently working on applying Machine Learning techniques to Physics
+My passion for learning and innovating has led me to explore image processing, models, and the application of artificial intelligence in the development of new electronic devices.
+##
-- 🌱 I’m  learning about Image Processing
+- 🌱 I’m  learning about  AI and Image Processing
 - 💬 Ask me about anything, I'm here to help!
 - 📫 How to reach me: giovannibenedettidarosa@gmail.com